MSc Building Surveying

 - A Bachelor's Degree with honours at lower second standard (2:2), or equivalent

-- A Bachelor's Degree, or equivalent, plus three years' experience in a relevant field
+- A Bachelor's Degree, or equivalent, plus three years' experience in a relevant discipline

 - A Level 5 qualification as defined by the Framework for Higher Education Qualifications for England, Wales and Northern Ireland (FHEQ) plus five years' relevant experience in a senior position